Mephi78/obsidian-help-de/de/Obsidian Sync/Local and remote vaults.md

 The strength of this system becomes more apparent with more device types. [[#File-based sync services]] can be implemented inconsistently across operating systems, and mobile devices have their own rules with how applications can be sandboxed and power throttled, which makes it much harder for traditional file-based services to work seamlessly.

-With Obsidian Sync, the service handles synchronization directly through the application, providing consistent behavior regardless of device type or operating system limitations, while prioritizing keeping a local copy of your data as a [[Back up your Obsidian files|soft backup]].
+With Obsidian Sync, the service handles synchronization directly through the application, providing consistent behavior regardless of device type or operating system limitations, while prioritizing keeping a local copy of your data as a [[Sichere deine Obsidian-Dateien|soft backup]].

 ### Sync behavior